AI-PACE: A Framework for Integrating AI into Medical Education: The AI-PACE Framework

 \subsection{Embedded (Longitudinal Integration)}

-The "Embedded" pillar addresses the structural limitations of fragmented "bootcamp" models by distributing AI competencies across the full medical training continuum, which aligns with the higher levels of Harden’s “integration ladder” \citep{ref29}.
-Rather than treating AI as an isolated elective or a standalone "AI week," this approach aligns with Han’s work \citep{ref30} by weaving AI literacy into the existing fabric of pre-clerkship and clerkship coursework.

-This longitudinal model directly bridges the "Generalist Gap" by establishing foundational cognitive and affective competencies early in training, which then branch into specialized psychomotor skills during residency and independent practice.
+The ``Embedded'' pillar addresses the structural limitations of fragmented bootcamp models by distributing AI competencies across the full medical training continuum, which aligns with the higher levels of Harden's ``integration ladder''~\citep{harden2000integration}.
+Rather than treating AI as an isolated elective or a standalone ``AI week,'' this approach aligns with Han's work~\citep{han2019medical} by weaving AI literacy into the existing fabric of pre-clerkship and clerkship coursework.
+This longitudinal model directly bridges the ``Generalist Gap'' by establishing foundational cognitive and affective competencies early in training, which then branch into specialized psychomotor skills during residency and independent practice.

 Implementation must also address the faculty gap.
 Early-career faculty often have strong interest in AI literacy but may hesitate to enter classes where students could outpace them.
 This creates a disconnect: the faculty best positioned to integrate emerging tools might also be those most wary of the optics of learning along with their students.
-Therefore, parallel upskilling pathways for junior faculty are essential, without them, we cannot expect faculty to model the critical evaluation and entrustment behaviors the curriculum intends to teach.
+Therefore, parallel upskilling pathways for junior faculty are essential; without them, we cannot expect faculty to model the critical evaluation and entrustment behaviors the curriculum intends to teach.